AyalaVirtual/StudentRecords-BackEnd/README.md

 <b>Acceptance Criteria:</b>
 <br>
-* The API endpoint /api/students should allow me to send a POST request with the necessary student details (first name, last name, grade).
+* The API endpoint /api/students should allow me to send a POST request with the necessary student details (name, email, date of birth).
 * Upon successful creation, the API should return the newly created student's information in JSON format.